 Funded by the Eunice Kennedy Shriver National Institute of Child Health and Development (NICHD grant #: 4R00HD092606)

-Status: in preparation, inclusion of participants expected to start early 2020.
+Status: In preparation, inclusion of participants expected to start mid 2021.

 This research project focuses on central and peripheral regulation of blood flow in individuals with Down syndrome (DS) as a contributing factor to fatigue and difficulties with exercise.
 Participants with Down syndrome will participate in a free, supervised, 12-wk exercise program focusing on strength, balance and aerobic capacity, or they will be part of the control group.
 They will periodically come in the lab for cardiovascular and fitness measurements.
 More information will be published here soon.